maniekx86/stillalive-os/README.md

 ## Compiling
 nasm, gcc and mtools are required to compile.
-Simply run `make` to compile everything (bootloader, code and floppy image or BIOS ROM).
+Simply run `make` to compile everything (bootloader, code, floppy image and BIOS ROM).

 Use the `make floppy.img` command to assemble the floppy.img image.